MartaRobledoLab/Sanz-Puente_et_al_2025/README.md

 # Seed-mediated vertical transmission of Pantoea core endophytes
 ### by Irene Sanz-Puente, Santiago Redondo-Salvo, Gloria Torres-Cortés, María de Toro, Susana Fernandes, Andreas Börner, Óscar Lorenzo, Fernando de la Cruz, and Marta Robledo.

-Repository associated with the analysis used in Sanz-Puente et al., 2025, focus on the metabarcoding analysis of wheat bacterial endophytic community (doi: https://doi.org/10.1101/2025.01.06.628327). <i>This work is in review.</i>
+Repository associated with the analysis used in Sanz-Puente et al., 2025, focus on the metabarcoding analysis of wheat bacterial endophytic community (doi: https://doi.org/10.1101/2025.01.06.628327). <i>This work is under review.</i>

-Files containing the metadata, ASV sequences table and taxonomy table data are provided here.
-Other data used in the analysis can be found in the Supplementary material of the paper or as data frame in scripts.

 ## 📂 Repository structure
-- `data/raw/`: raw sequencing data (e.g., FASTQ files), sample metadata
+- `data/`: Files containing the metadata, ASV sequences table and taxonomy table data are provided here
 - `scripts/`: bioinformatics and statistical analysis
-  - `preprocess.sh` – read quality control and trimming
+  - `qiime.sh` – read quality control and trimming
-  - `taxonomy.R` – taxonomic profiling with *phyloseq*, *vegan*
+  - `Metabarcoding_analysis.R` – taxonomic profiling, statistical tests and visualizations
-  - `statistics.R` – statistical tests and visualizations
+  - `qPCR.R` – data processing, statistical tests and visualizations
 - `results/`: figures and tables generated from the analysis
-- `docs/`: notes and sample outputs

 ## 🧪 Reproducing the analysis
 ### Running the pipeline
 Raw read sequences of this study have been deposited in the NCBI Sequence Read Archive (RSA) under the BioProject accession number PRJNAXXX.
+Other data used in the analysis can be found in the Supplementary material of the paper or as data frame in scripts.
 ```bash
 bash scripts/preprocess.sh data/raw/*.fastq -o data/processed/
 ````